Infinite-Impact-Insights/kig.re/_posts/2015-08-06-introducing-my-dj-sets-unrelated.md

   3. Finally, I wrote and produced a bunch of tracks...
      * First the stage name was ["PolyVinyl"](https://soundcloud.com/polygroovers/without-polyvinyl?in=polygroovers/sets/the-best-of-polygroovers), and produced a single album "Inward Journeys", unreleased.
      * Following me meeting my second wife, together we produced enough tracks for [two downtempo albums as PolyGroovers](https://itunes.apple.com/us/artist/polygroovers/id160976572), also available on [SoundCloud](https://soundcloud.com/polygroovers).
 So, my wife at the time – Telene – sang on most of the vocal tracks with two exceptions, and is also a fantastic DJ with her own SoundCloud page – [Telene](https://soundcloud.com/telene).

+And, thanks to SoundCloud embedded widgets, I can now put them all into this thing called *embed*.
+What that means, I have no idea, but I am guessing they are just sticking it in.
+Somewhere.
+Somehow ;-)

 -------------
 ### DJ LeftCtrl (years active: 2005 – now)